-Barriers An answer framed in terms of development of claims ratios is a start but may be "discredited" by a harrative based on what is happening in the business (e.g. the humbers are not valid because we changed claims handlers) Enablers Clear explanation of what is driving results based on evidence.
-Engaging with business developments and testing their effects (e.g. we looked at claims statistics for old and new claims handlers and have allowed for the effect in a reasonable way). development of claims ratios is a start but may be "discredited" by a narrative based on what is nappening in the business (e.g. the numbers are not valid because we results based on evidence.
-Engaging with business developments and testing their effects (e.g. we looked at claims statistics for old and new claims handlers and have allowed for the effect in a reasonable way). narrative based on what is nappening in the business (e.g. the numbers are not valid because we and testing their effects (e.g. we looked at claims statistics for old and new claims handlers and have allowed for the effect in a reasonable way).
+Deliverable / outcome Barriers Enablers An explanation of the key drivers of results (to explain to stakeholders) An answer framed in terms of development of claims ratios is a start but may be "discredited" by a narrative based on what is happening in the business (e.g. the numbers are not valid because we changed claims handlers) Clear explanation of what is driving results based on evidence.
+Engaging with business developments and testing their effects (e.g. we looked at claims statistics for old and new claims handlers and have allowed for the effect in a reasonable way).
 Benchmarking against peer companies may be helpful after an industry event.
-A defensive answer that sticks in he actuarial frame and doesn't take nto account business considerations (eg "I just developed according to chain adder and that's what you get").
-It wouldn't usually help for the actuary o get angry in the face of challenge.
+Response to Board challenge A defensive answer that sticks in the actuarial frame and doesn't take into account business considerations (eg "I just developed according to chain ladder and that's what you get").
+It wouldn't usually help for the actuary to get angry in the face of challenge.
 Being able to answer in the same terms as the question.
-Delivering late and producing lots of versions Production of clear and timely results.
+An efficient process that gives the company time to respond effectively to results Delivering late and producing lots of versions Production of clear and timely results.
 Note that this can be difficult if poor performance has delayed data to the actuary.
 In this circumstance the Board would like to be aware of the delay and to have a clear timeline.
-Droning on and not getting to the point.
+Efficient use of Boardroom time Droning on and not getting to the point.
 Getting lost in unimportant details Identifying discussion points in advance of the meeting and bringing out the key messages.
 Being able to tell the story behind the numbers can be helpful.
 Rehearsal of presentation.
-No consideration of the reasons for he results Being able to discuss, give a clear opinion, and back it up with evidence.
-No consideration of regulatory requirements in the situation Include evidence that helps the company show it has delivered regulatory requirements.
+A steer on whether the results are part of a "blip" or a "trend" No consideration of the reasons for the results Being able to discuss, give a clear opinion, and back it up with evidence.
+Confidence that the company has met its regulatory requirements No consideration of regulatory requirements in the situation Include evidence that helps the company show it has delivered regulatory requirements.
 Practical knowledge of how the regulator approaches particular situations is valued by the Board.
-Big changes in numbers during the process, or uncertainty as to what he actuary considers a reasonable deviation.
-A clear opinion enabling the Board to plan next steps. ie actuarial frame and doesn't take to account business onsiderations (eg "I just eveloped according to chain dder and that's what you get").
-It ouldn't usually help for the actuary orget angry in the face of hallenge. elivering late and producing lots of ersions roning on and not getting to the other other.
-Getting lost in unimportant etails o consideration of the reasons for he results o consideration of regulatory equirements in the situation ig changes in numbers during the rocess, or uncertainty as to what he actuary considers a reasonable
+An opinion on whether reserves are adequate Big changes in numbers during the process, or uncertainty as to what the actuary considers a reasonable deviation.
+A clear opinion enabling the Board to plan next steps.